open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 3. Edit the configuration items of nuve in Release-<Version>/nuve/nuve.toml.

     - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server.
+4. Initialize and run MCU manager nuve and the sample application on the primary machine.

+    1) Initialize MCU manager nuve for the first time execution:

+        cd Release-<Version>/
+        nuve/init.sh --deps

+    2) Initialize sample application for the first time execution following instructions at Release-<Version>/extras/basic_example/README.md.

-4. Run MCU manager nuve and the application on the primary machine with following commands:
+    3) Run MCU manager nuve and the sample application with following commands:

         cd Release-<Version>/
         bin/daemon.sh start nuve